nanoframework/nanoFrameworkDeployer/README.md

 ### Selecting a specific COM port

 If you have multiple valid .NET nanoFramework device connected, you can select a specific COM port, just use the `-c` option for that followed by the COM port you want to use.

+### Creating a binary deployment file

+Using the --bin or -b option will create a binary deployment file.
+You can then use it with nanoff to flash your device.
+Please note that using this option will **not** flash the device.
+All other options except the directory one will be ignored.

 ## Feedback and documentation